ben-manes/gradle-versions-plugin/README.md

 The question it asks is "is this a recognized pre-release?" rather than "is this stable?", and the direction is the point.
-Being wrong can only leave a pre-release on offer, never withhold a release: a version whose qualifier it does not recognize, such as `10.2.0.jre11`, `1.1.17.SP2` or `0.4-groovy-1.6`, is passed through rather than hidden.
+Being wrong can only leave a pre-release in the report, never withhold a release: a version whose qualifier it does not recognize, such as `10.2.0.jre11`, `1.1.17.SP2` or `0.4-groovy-1.6`, is passed through rather than hidden.